How Does FBT Affect My Tax Return?

 Impact on Other Financial Assessments

-• Tax Offsets: Eligibility for certain tax offsets, such as the Senior Australians Tax Offset, can be influenced by reportable fringe benefits.
+Your eligibility for certain tax offsets, such as the Senior Australians Tax Offset, may be influenced by your reportable fringe benefits.
+Higher benefits can make you ineligible or reduce your entitlement to these offsets.

 What This Means for Employers